TyrellD1/Web3-Project/README.md

 ## pages

-Learn more about next.js to understand this
+Not needed to start.
+Pages are basically parent componenents you store in the /pages directory.
+Ask for help here as needed.

 ## styles

-Generally stores global styles
+Generally stores global styles.

 Component styles can be found in a components directory.